eating247/glone/README.md

 - **Real Email Integration**: This is a mock interface only
 - **Advanced Features**: Focus on core functionality and maintainability over bells and whistles

-If you are able to complete this in less time than expected, feel free to add some more features as you see fit.
-This is a great opportunity to show off areas of the stack you are particularly experienced with/excited about.

 ## Getting Started